aliyazdi75/flutter_music/README.md

 This example was built in 2 routes that shows you how to save music states after killing the second route.

-If you have an idea about improving this repository feel free to request a pull.
+If you have an idea about improving this repository feel free to pull a request.

-If you joined this, you can support me by clicking on Sponser or Star, thank you.
+If you joined this, you can support me by clicking on Sponsor or Star, thank you.